 As the area is located within a forest, you can visit the shrine at any time.

 Visiting the temple within the first three days of the new year is extremely important for Japanese people.
 An estimated 3 million visitors visit Meiji Jingu Shrine within the first three days of the new year.

 Explore Meiji Jingu Shrine

-My first impression when walking through the Torii gate was a pleasant feeling as if I just stepped in another world.
+When walking through the Torii gate, my first impression was a pleasant feeling, as if I had just stepped into another world.

 While outside is a modern, vibrant and bustling Japan, the area was green and surprisingly peaceful.

 It’s perhaps because Meiji Jingu was surrounded by vast dense forest.
-About 100,000 trees were planted in the Meiji Jingu forest during temple construction and were donated from various regions across the country.
+People donated about 100,000 trees from various regions across the country, and they were planted in the forest during temple construction.

 With fresh nature, airy forests, this forest made me feel relaxed.
 In particular, I could spot Haiku poetry that Emperor Meiji read everywhere here.

-Continuing to look around, I saw that not only foreign tourists but also a lot of Japanese people came here to visit.
+Continuing to look around, I saw that not only foreign tourists but also many Japanese people came here to visit.